 Instructions

-In a sauce pan, whisk together the corn starch and water until the corn starch is fully dissolved.
-Add all remaining ingredients and stir to combine.
+In a sauce pan, whisk together the cornstarch and water until the starch is dissolved.
+Add all remaining ingredients and whisk to combine.

-Bring to a boil, then reduce heat to a simmer.
-Stirring frequently, cook for 3 to 5 minutes or until the sauce has thickened.
+Over medium-high heat, bring the sauce just to a boil.
+Reduce the heat to maintain a simmer.
+Whisking frequently, cook for 3 to 5 minutes or until the sauce thickens.
 Taste and adjust the flavors as desired.

-The sauce may be used now or set aside to cool.
-Once cool, store the sauce in a jar or other lidded container in the refrigerator and use within 1 week.
+Use your Korean barbecue sauce now, or set aside to cool.
+Once completely cool, store the sauce in a lidded jar or other container in the refrigerator for up to 1 week.

 Notes

-Tip - if you're adding the sauce directly to a hot pan with other ingredients, like this Korean BBQ tempeh, there's no need to simmer the sauce in advance to activate the corn starch.
-Simply whisk everything together in a bowl, then add it to the pan.Gluten-free - traditional soy sauce and gochujang paste are not gluten-free, so you'll want to use a certified GF tamari and a red chili sauce that works for you.
+Plan-ahead tip - If you plan to add the sauce directly to a hot pan, like a stir fry, there's no need to simmer the sauce to activate the cornstarch.
+Simply whisk everything together in a bowl, and add it during the last few minutes of cooking.Gluten-free - Traditional soy sauce and gochujang paste are not gluten-free.
+You can replace these with certified GF tamari and a different style of chili-garlic sauce.
 Most brands of sriracha are gluten-free.
-All of the other ingredients are naturally gluten-free.Oil-free - if you follow an oil-free diet, feel free to omit the sesame oil from the sauce.
-As an option, add 2 teaspoons tahini.
+All of the other ingredients in this recipe are naturally gluten-free.Oil-free - If you follow an oil-free diet, feel free to omit the sesame oil from the sauce.
+As an option, add 2 teaspoons tahini or toasted sesame seeds.Store - Once the sauce is cool, transfer to a lidded jar or container.
+Keep refrigerated and use within one week, or freeze for up to two months.